Skip to main content

 Treatment Approaches for a Chipped Tooth

 Dental bonding is often used for minor chips.
 A tooth-coloured composite resin is applied to the damaged area, shaped to match the natural contour of the tooth, and hardened with a special light.
-You can learn more about the full range of emergency dental repair options available for different types of tooth damage.
+This is typically a straightforward procedure that can often be completed in a single appointment.

 Prevention and Oral Health Advice

-While it is not always possible to prevent a chipped tooth, there are practical steps you can take to reduce your risk.
+While it is not always possible to prevent a chipped tooth, there are practical steps you can take to reduce your risk and support your overall oral health.

-- Be mindful of hard foods — be cautious with ice, boiled sweets, popcorn kernels, and hard nuts.
+Be mindful of hard foods.
+While crunchy foods are a normal part of a healthy diet, be cautious with particularly hard items such as ice, boiled sweets, popcorn kernels, and hard nuts.
+Biting carefully and avoiding sudden forceful biting can help protect your teeth.

 Key Points to Remember